 2. Slow to Speak: Often times we should remain silent, in order to give the other person an opportunity to express themselves.
 We can get so caught up in the “fight” that hurtful words began to enter the conversation.
 If we do speak, we should do so humbly in love and without a selfish agenda.

 3. Be Quick to Listen: I mean really listen.
 Stop thinking about what you are going to say next.
-Show your husband that he is the priority over your desire to be right.
+Show your spouse that they’re the priority over your desire to be right.

 Dear Heavenly Father, We lift up our marriages to you so that you can have your way.
 We pray that our marriage glorifies and honor you.
 We pray for unity and to not fight against each other.
 Help us to live out your word and be quick to listen, slow to speak and slow to become angry.
 Father, we know you are fighting for us and our marriages and we thank you.
 In Jesus’ Name I pray, Amen.